onyeka-hub/Project-27/README.md

     3. Learning another DevOps tool.
 Always be careful about introducing yet another tool into your team/project.
 Similar to number 3 above, it slows down the project.
     4. Everyone’s Kubernetes cluster is different.
 Your needs are different.
 You might need to make a change to the way the chart is deployed – like changing a small piece of configuration in the templates folder.
 But, like a remote control, you’ve only got a limited set of controls which are exposed to you (the values that are exposed in the values.yaml file).
 If you want to make any deeper changes to the Helm chart, you’ll need to fork it and change it yourself.
 (This is a bit like taking a remote control apart, and adding a new button!)

 3. **Kustomize Overlays** – To overcome the challenges of **Helm** identified above, using a tool that is already embeded as part of **kubectl**; which you are already familiar with makes more sense for most use cases.
 You will get to see how Kustomize works shortly.
-For now, understand that another option is to use Overlays, instead of a templating engine.
+For now, understand that another option is to use **overlays**, instead of a templating engine.
 The downside to this is that it does not manage the lifecycle of your aplications like Helm is able to do.
 Therefore, you will need to use other methods alongside Kustomize for this.

 Before we make a final decision on how we will realistically manage deployments into Kubernetes, lets see how Kustomize works.